liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

     http://localhost:8080/event-listing-portlet/api/axis/Plugin_Event_EventService?wsdl

 This WSDL document lists all of the Event entity's SOAP web services.
-Once your SOAP web service's WSDL is available any SOAP web service client can access it.
+Once your SOAP web service's WSDL is available, any SOAP web service client can access it.
 In production, make sure to integrate your applications with Liferay's permissions system to perform security checks for all your remote service methods.